-- i.
-Hillside Overlay Districts: The Town of Paradise Valley has a Hillside Zoning Ordinance (Article XXII) that outlines specific requirements for development on lots with slopes greater than 10%.
-The Hillside Building Committee will review all applications for development in these areas. - ii.
-Purpose and Need: Hillside lots have special stormwater management needs stemming from higher runoff rates and difficulties associated with establishing on-site retention areas.
+- Slopes greater than or equal to 30% require 0% (no retention required); however First Flush is required for all slopes greater than 10%. - The Town Engineer may waive requirement if proved otherwise based on certain criteria, such as adverse impact and soil type. - e.
+Hillside development. - Hillside Overlay Districts: The Town of Paradise Valley has a Hillside Zoning Ordinance (Article XXII) that outlines specific requirements for development on lots with slopes greater than 10%.
+The Hillside Building Committee will review all applications for development in these areas. - Purpose and Need: Hillside lots have special stormwater management needs stemming from higher runoff rates and difficulties associated with establishing onsite retention areas.
 These needs are exacerbated by construction of impervious surfaces that increase runoff intensity and volume during a storm event.
 These sites are also likely to be more visible from surrounding off-site areas.
-The purpose of these requirements is to preserve the character of hillsides while accommodating responsible development and protecting people and property from potentially hazardous conditions unique to hillside development. - iii.
-Storm Drainage on Hillside Lots: The first priority of hillside development is to properly site buildings, structures and use areas to a preserve a site's Natural Wash.
+The purpose of these requirements is to preserve the character of hillsides while accommodating responsible development and protecting people and property from potentially hazardous conditions unique to hillside development. - Storm Drainage on Hillside Lots: The first priority of hillside development is to properly site buildings, structures and use areas to a preserve a site's Natural Wash.
 This can be accomplished by clustering development while preserving connected Natural Washes and linear open spaces that convey and store stormwater.
-Development regulations for hillside lots are identified in the Town's hillside zoning ordinance. - iv.
-Development shall minimize changes to existing topography, including Natural Washes.
+Development regulations for hillside lots are identified in the Town's hillside zoning ordinance. - Development shall minimize changes to existing topography, including Natural Washes.
 Where excavation and filling are required for approved site improvements, grades and vegetation shall be restored to meet the Town Landscape Design Guidelines.
-Application of Low Impact Development (LID) approaches, as identified in Appendix 2-A, can reduce the amount of impervious surfaces to mimic a site's predevelopment runoff conditions.
-The Town may consider waivers to on site retention requirements only in such cases where approved LID practices, such as porous pavements, green roofs and/or reduced pavement areas are incorporated within the site.

-2. First Flush Retention Volume

-- a.
-First Flush retention shall be required for all New Developments that provide on-site detention regardless of Building Site Slopes in accordance with Sections 3-2.B and 3-2.C.12.
-Where onsite stormwater detention is employed, the First Flush volume shall be retained on the individual lot or within a common area.
+Application of Low Impact Development (LID) approaches, as identified in Section 6, can reduce the amount of impervious surfaces to mimic a site's predevelopment runoff conditions.
+The Town may consider waivers to on site retention requirements only in such cases where approved LID practices, such as porous pavements, green roofs and/or reduced pavement areas are incorporated within the site. - 2.
+First Flush Retention Volume - a.
+First Flush retention shall be required for all New Developments that provide onsite detention regardless of Building Site Slopes accordance with Sections 3-2.B and 3-2.C.12.
+Where on-site stormwater detention is employed, the First Flush volume shall be retained on the individual lot or within a common area.
 All runoff from disturbed areas shall be routed to First Flush retention basin(s), subject to grading plan approval.
 In no case shall runoff from disturbed areas impact adjoining off-site properties. - b.
 First Flush retention is also required for all new hillside developments with Building Site Slopes that exceed 30%. - c.
 The First Flush volume is calculated using the following formula: